candacephuong/ML_Project_GoogleMaps_ImagesAI/README.md

 **Results**
 I compare all the test results, and select the best predictive model based on the results of accuracy matrix and my scientific judgement.
 Build a report with intepretative results, insights and recommendations.

+Please see other files in this folder for further information and results.